Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Numerical Results

 \subsection{Control performances}

 Now we test the on-line control performances of the proposed GP-KL and Nystr\"{o}m-KL schemes.
 For each task, 20 stochastic trajectories are sampled with random initial states, 500 time step per trajectory.
 Recall that the desired behaviors are limit cycles while keeping constant velocities or reaching specified states.
-Results are shown in Fig .3.
-The proposed on-line schemes automatically add/remove elements in the state set and update optimal control policies according to \textbf{Algorithm 1} and \textbf{2}.
-As mentioned earlier, the controlled dynamics may reach the states that are far away from $\vX$ and outside the estimated range.
-For the inverted pendulum task, the actual range for position is $\{-\pi,\pi\}$ which is beyond our assumed range $\{-\frac{\pi}{3}, \frac{\pi}{3}\}$.
-It can be seen from Fig.3 (a) and (b) that GP-KL scheme provides slightly better performance than Nystr\"{o}m-KL.
-As we discussed in section \ref{nys_desirability}, the Nystr\"{o}m approach to approximate $z(\vx)$ yields less accurate solutions when $\vx^*$ is far away from $\vX$.
-However, since the Nystr\"{o}m-KL does not compute inverse of kernel matrices as in GP-KL, it costs significantly less computational power.
-While the GP-KL scheme took 71 sec, Nystr\"{o}m-KL only took 19 sec.
-In the car-on-a-hill task, we assume knowing the state space limit (the trajectories will reach new states within known ranges), both methods provide good performances.
+Results are shown in Fig. \ref{control_performance}.
+The proposed on-line schemes autonomously add/remove elements in the state set and update optimal control policies according to \textbf{Algorithm 1} and \textbf{2}.
+As mentioned earlier, the controlled dynamics may reach the states that are far away from $\vX$ and fall outside the estimated range.
+For the inverted pendulum task, the actual range for position is $\{-\pi,\pi\}$ which is beyond our assumption $\{-\frac{\pi}{3}, \frac{\pi}{3}\}$.
+It can be seen from Fig.3 (a) and (b) that GP-KL provides slightly better performance than Nystr\"{o}m-KL.
+As we discussed in section \ref{nys_desirability}, the Nystr\"{o}m approach to approximating $z(\vx^*)$ yields less accurate solutions when $\vx^*$ is far away from $\vX$.
+However, since the Nystr\"{o}m-KL does not compute inverse of kernel matrices as GP-KL does, it costs significantly less computational effort.
+While the GP-KL scheme took 71 sec, Nystr\"{o}m-KL only took 19 sec to complete the task.
+In the car-on-a-hill task, we assume knowing the state range (the trajectories will reach new states within the known range), both methods provide reasonable performances.
 The GP-KL scheme took 103 sec, and Nystr\"{o}m-KL took 32 sec.
 Generally speaking, GP-KL works with higher accuracy when we have inaccurate assumption of the state range.
-On the other hand, Nystr\"{o}m-KL demonstrated higher efficiency and is suitable when we have more confident state range assumption.
+On the other hand, Nystr\"{o}m-KL demonstrates higher efficiency and is suitable when we have more confident state range assumption.